PredictiveScienceLab/data-analytics-se/README.md

 If you are interested in accessing the old versions of the course, they can be found [here](https://github.com/PredictiveScienceLab/uq-course).
 Note, that there is also a, 1-credit, undergraduate version of the course under the name ME 297 "Introduction to Data Science for Mechanical Engineers."
 This version can be found [here](https://github.com/PurdueMechanicalEngineering/me-297-intro-to-data-science).

-The material is publised under the GNU General Public License.
-You can reuse it in your own courses as soon as you also include the same lience and cite this repository.
+The material is published under the GNU General Public License.
+You can reuse it in your own courses as soon as you also include the same License and cite this repository.
 Please send me an email if you do as I would love to know!

 ## Basic Python Tutorials